 Immediately After Your Breast Augmentation

-A breast augmentation is an outpatient surgical procedure, which means that you will return home the very same day.
+Breast augmentation is an outpatient surgical procedure, which means that you will return home the very same day.
 Breast augmentations are routinely performed in our state-of-the-art outpatient surgical facilities at our Huntington and Staten Island office locations but may also be performed in a hospital setting if warranted by a patient’s medical conditions.
-Your breast augmentation will be performed under general anesthesia administered by a board-certified anesthesiologist and will take roughly an hour, but you can expect to be with us for at least 3 hours on the day of your procedure- this timing allows for pre-operative check in, marking and prep and post-operative recovery.
+Your breast augmentation will be performed under general anesthesia administered by a board-certified anesthesiologist and will take roughly an hour, but you can expect to be with us for at least 3 hours on the day of your procedure- this timing allows for pre-operative check-in, marking and prep and post-operative recovery.
 Immediately after your breast augmentation, you will likely feel groggy and sore.
 This grogginess is common after waking from anesthesia and should wear off after a few hours.
 Since your procedure will be done under general anesthesia, you will need someone to drive you home and we require that you have a responsible adult stay with you for the first 24 hours after surgery.
 You will be unable to drive for the first 24 hours after surgery and while taking any narcotic pain medication.
 Before leaving our facility, you and your escort will be given detailed post-operative instructions by Dr. Blaine and our nursing and anesthesia staff, which you should follow closely to ensure the smoothest possible recovery.

 First 48 Hours After Breast Augmentation